Jaguar XK engine: Early development

-There are some misleading claims of an intervening "XJ" 4-cyl prototype but it seems the only person who referred to them as such was William Heynes in a paper presented to the IMechE in 1953.
-Heynes stated there were many 4-cyl variants following the XF but it was he alone who loosely grouped them as XJ.
+There are some misleading claims of an intervening "XJ" 4-cylinder prototype but it seems the only person who referred to them as such was William Heynes in a paper presented to the IMechE in 1953.
+Heynes stated there were many 4-cylinder variants following the XF but it was he alone who loosely grouped them as XJ.
 The last mention of XF was in July 1945 and the first mention of XK (XK1) was in October of the same year.
 This doesn't give much room for a series of XJ engines.There are no mentions of XJ in the archive (other than in Heynes’ paper).
 If there is a XJ, the first one is likely to have been referred to as XK1 internally.
 There were three others of nominally 1790 cc capacity called XK2, XK3 & XK4.
 It is likely these are what Heynes referred to as "XJ".
 The first "true" XK was called "XK Number 1" (distinct from "XK1") and was of 1970 cc nominal capacity with an 83mm/91mm bore/stroke.

 Thus were developed the two block sizes that formed the basis of all subsequent XK 6-cylinder engines; the shorter block being used for the 2.4 and 2.8-litre engines and the full sized block for both versions of the 3.4, the 3.8 and the 4.2-litre engines.

+Production

+The castings for the XK block were manufactured for Jaguar by Leyland Motors.
+In 1968, Jaguar laid off 2,500 workers at both Radford and Brown Lane due to strike by Leyland workers over pay parity after the merger of Leyland with British Motor Holdings, which Jaguar estimated had cost them a loss of 160 cars a day at a cost of £320,000.